What is the difference between a process and a thread?

 while when we run Vuser as a thread, LoadRunner creates 1 thread per Vuser.
 So if we have 10 Vusers, then we will have 1 process with 10 threads running inside it if the limit is 10 threads per process.

 Running Vuser as a thread is more memory efficient that running Vuser as a process for obvious reasons that less memory resources are utilized when we run them as thread.
 I read somewhere that running as a process has an advantage that system becomes more stable.
 Now how is that stability achieved?
-I am not sure…Can someone clarify this point to me?
+I am not sure…can someone clarify this point to me?

 Note that while running Java Virtual User, JVM’s are loaded per process and will follow the same principle above.